-If you would like to find out more about making a claim or if you have any other questions, please feel free to call 0800 678 1410 for a free case assessment.
+If you would like to find out more about making a thumb injury claim or you have any other questions, please call 0800 678 1410 for a free case assessment with a legal advisor.

 The case assessment service is provided without any obligation to proceed with a claim and is completely free of charge.
 If you have a valid claim, your solicitor will work for you on a no win no fee basis.

 To get started, simply call 0800 678 1410 or enter your details into the contact form below, and a legal adviser will call you back to discuss your accident.